stackotter/swift-bundler/README.md

 To open the package in Xcode, just run `open Package.swift`, or use Finder to open `Package.swift` with Xcode.

-### Custom build scripts

-Swift Bundler supports prebuild and postbuild scripts.
-Just create a `prebuild.sh` and/or `postbuild.sh` file in the root directory of your package and they will automatically be run with every build.
-No extra configuration required. `prebuild.sh` is run before building, and `postbuild.sh` is run after creating the app bundle.

 ### App Icons

 To add an icon to your app, provide a value for the `icon` field of your app's configuration.